-The purpose of the time restrictions is to allow 31 cars to compete at the Annual Student Conference competition within the period allotted for the event.
-Note: at the regional competition, the host may allow a more generous time allotment, however, the Annual Student Conference competition must follow the rigid time restrictions.
+The purpose of the time restrictions is to allow all cars to compete at the Annual Student Conference competition within the period allotted for the event.
+Note: at the regional competition, the host may allow a more generous time allotment; however, the Annual Student Conference competition must follow the rigid time restrictions.

-5.1.
-Team start order is determined during the poster competition.
+- 5.1.
+Team start order for each track is determined during the poster competition. - 5.2.

-5.2.
 The order for the first round may change because of disqualifications (rules violations, poster problems, or safety issues, for example).
-If a car is disqualified that was scheduled to start before your car, then you will move-up one position in the start order earlier than was originally scheduled.

-5.3.
-The load and distance are announced one hour before the competition starts.

-5.4.
-Five (5) minutes before the start of the competition, the first three (3) teams are called to the start.
-The first team will be at the start line, the second team at ready, and the third team beginning to move to the "at ready" position.

-5.5.
-The first team is given a one-minute warning before the competition starts.
+If a car is disqualified that was scheduled to start before your car, then you will move up one position in the starting order earlier than was originally scheduled. - 5.3.
+The load and distance are announced one hour before the competition starts. - 5.4.
+Five (5) minutes before the start of the competition, the first three (3) teams for each track are called to the start.
+The first team for each track will be at the starting line, the second team at the ready table, and the third team beginning to move to the "at ready" position. - 5.5.
+The first teams are given a one-minute warning before the competition starts. - 5.6.

-5.6.
 The competition starts when the MC signals the timing to begin.
-The first team is given 2 minutes for the car to start moving, traverse the distance and stop.
+The first teams are given two (2) minutes for the car to start moving, traverse the distance and stop.
 When the car stops, the timer is reset for the next competitor.
 The timing will also stop if the car travels out of bounds.
-If the car does not stop within the 2-minute period, then it is disqualified from that round of the competition.
+If the car does not stop within the two-minute period, then it is disqualified from that round of the competition. - 5.7.

-5.7.
 After the car for team 1 stops, the distance traveled is measured.
 During the distance measurement, team 4 is called and each team moves up one position.
 Team 1 should take their car directly to the chemical disposal station to dispose of their spent chemicals.
-This disposal process is repeated for each car upon completion of its run.

-5.8.
-After the measurement is completed, team 2 is told to start their car, and has 2 minutes to complete the run.
+This disposal process is repeated for each car upon completion of its run. - 5.8.
+After the measurement is completed, team 2 is told to start their car, and has two (2) minutes to complete the run.
 When the car stops, the timer is reset for the next competitor.
 The timing will also stop if the car travels out of bounds.
-If the car does not stop within the 2-minute period, then it is disqualified from that round of the competition.
+If the car does not stop within the two-minute period, then it is disqualified from that round of the competition. - 5.9.

-5.9.
 During the distance measurement of team 2, team 5 is called and each team moves up one position.
-The process is continued until all qualified cars have competed once in the competition.
+The process is continued until all qualified cars have competed in the round on each track

-Note: if every car took two minutes to complete the course the competition for 31 cars would take a minimum of 124 minutes, which is more than the two hours allotted for the competition.
-To enable the competition to proceed in a timely fashion, it is recommended that the next team to compete should be ready and at the staging area at least five (5) minutes before their anticipated run time.
-Upon the completion of the run of the previous team, the next car should be ready to start.